tidalmigrations/tidalmigrations.github.io/pages/tidal tools/sourcecode.md

 4. Lastly, you will need a local copy of the source code for the application.

 5. Perform the Source Code Analysis.
 There are 2 options to do so.
-You can find more details in this [section](#perform-the-analysis)
+You can find more details in this [section](#perform-the-analysis).

 That is all.
 You should be able to see the results in your workspace within seconds.